These Retailers Started Their Cyber Monday Deals Early

 — San Diego Deal Finder (@SD_DealFinder) November 25, 2018

-Online behemoth Amazon, also kicked off its Cyber Monday Deals Week with an entire week full of fantastic deals.
-Select fashion items are 30% off.
+Online behemoth Amazon also kicked off its Cyber Monday Deals Week with an entire week full of fantastic deals.
+Select fashion items are 30 percent off.
 The Blink XT home security camera costs just $78.99.
 Then Amazon devices start at the low price of $19.99 for the Echo Dot — a discount of 50 percent off.
 Plus, they have several unlocked Prime exclusive phones with great discounts.

 Not to be outdone, Best Buy extended its Black Friday deals like Walmart, and there are still plenty to be had.
 Their site says the sales run through the end of today, and it includes plenty of drool-worthy Samsung smart TVs.
 Plus, they also added 50 items for 50 percent off, and many of the deals include toys for the children on your holiday shopping list.
 Plus, there are small appliances and plenty of tech gadgets available for a few more hours at a significant discount.